 What is the Christmas Birds Rally?

-- An invitation to go and meet the birds around you
+- An invitation to go and meet the birds around you and connect with nature

 - A chance to win prizes!